ArthurGartner/arthurgartner/README.md

 ## 🔭 What I'm currently working on
 I enjoy the challenge of solving a problem.
 Every side project I start begins with an identification of a particular problem and the formulation of a potential solution.
 Once a likely solution is determined I approach it with a desire to learn a new language, framework or system design.
 These challenges keep me sharp and give me the benefit of learning while working.

 As of **November 2022** my current side project is a job tracking Django application for one of my last required classes.
 This application will be deployed on AWS Elastic Beanstalk and utilize a PostGreSQL database for persistent data.
-Applicaiton testing will be completed using pytest.
+Application testing will be completed using pytest.
 Once this repo has been created this page will be updated with the link.

 ## 🌱 What I'm currently learning
 Sharpening my algorithm and data structures knowledge.
 Checkout my <a href="https://leetcode.com/ArthurGartner/">leetcode profile</a>!